bbennyhb/Bryan-HB-Projects/visualizing-government-debt.md

 ## Part one: Working with web-based visualization tools and data

-Here is the original image from the OCED platform. https://github.com/bbennyhb/Bryan-HB-Projects/blob/main/image.jpg
+Here is the original image from the OCED platform.
+[Link here] 'image.jpg'
 ## Working with Tableau

 _A reminder that to get the Tableau visualization to render correctly on Github, you'll have to do a bit of editing of the code block once you paste it here.
 As before, make sure to walk us through what you did in Tableau, and any thoughts or observations, etc._